 Console gaming is easy as you already have your platform set up for you.
 Aside from being easy to run, other benefits of console gaming include access to exclusive titles and other hardware.
-That’s not to say that console gaming is far superior from PC gaming.
+That’s not to say that console gaming is far superior to PC gaming.
 If you have the budget and the technical know-how, you can create a gaming experience unlike any other.

 If you are building a gaming PC, there are a lot of things to consider including the graphics card, the processor, and which hardware is best for you.
 You’ll also have to choose what type of storage component you’ll equip your PC with.
 It will boil down to a choice between an SSD or an HDD.
 Each has its own merits and downsides but before we dive into what these are, let’s first understand what each is respectively.